Level/level-js/README.md

 The test suite for this library is in the [abstract-leveldown](https://github.com/rvagg/node-abstract-leveldown) repo and is shared between various leveldown implementations across different environments and platforms.

 For more code examples see the [abstract-leveldown test suite](https://github.com/rvagg/node-abstract-leveldown/tree/master/abstract)

-The only differences between this and leveldown is that you can store `ArrayBuffers` in this (whereas leveldown just uses node `Buffer` objects)

 ## run the tests